 Data maximum + 10% of the range

 Data on tree growth were extracted from the USFS Forest Inventory and Analysis Program EVALIDator1.
-We used a FIA-established query (“T025_Net growth of all live on forestland-cuftPerYr”) for net growth of live trees ≥5 inch DBH on sampled P1 plots.
-The first usable panel is for the year 2006.
-We relied on FIA's statistical models for computing this value over time.
-We set the data target as the long-term mean.
-The current year is scored for where it falls between the target and the upper scoring bounds (maximum value in the dataset) or the lower scoring bounds (minimum value in the dataset), scaled to be between 1 and 5.
+We used an FIA-established query (“Average annual net growth of sound bole volume of trees (at least 5 inches d.b.h./d.r.c.), in cubic feet, on forest land”) for net growth of live trees ≥5 inch DBH on sampled P1 plots.
+The first usable panel is for the year 2008.
+We relied on FIA’s statistical models for computing this value over time.
+We set the target for this dataset as the long-term mean.
+The current year is scored for where it falls between the target and the upper scoring bounds (maximum value in the dataset plus 10% of the range) or the lower scoring bounds (minimum value in the dataset minus 10% of the range), scaled to be between 1 and 5.

 The average crown dieback of trees in Vermont's forest provides us information on overall forest health.

 Damages to forests occur from insects, diseases, weather events, animals, and human impacts.